 This College is a smoke-free campus.
-The use of tobacco and marijuana products including but not limited to cigarettes, cigars, and pipe smoking is prohibited on the college property.
+The use of tobacco and marijuana products including but not limited to cigarettes, cigars, vapes, e-cigarette, and pipe smoking is prohibited on the college property.
 The property includes all buildings, grounds and parking lots.